mpv-player/mpv/DOCS/man/options.rst

     See ``--list-options`` for defaults and value range.

+``--demuxer-max-spill-bytes=<value>``
+    Maximum bytes which the demuxer is allowed to buffer in addition to ``--demuxer-max-bytes`` if a decoder is in immediate need of new data.
+This option is mostly for debugging, and you probably never need to rouch it.
+It might change arbitrarily or get removed in the future.

 ``--demuxer-max-back-bytes=<value>``
     This controls how much past data the demuxer is allowed to preserve.
 This is useful only if the ``--demuxer-seekable-cache`` option is enabled.